davedittrich/ansible-dims-playbooks/docs/source/ansible.rst

 .. attention::

-   As of 2018-09-23, these playbooks have been successfully used with Ansible v2.5.5.
+   As of 2019-11-13, these playbooks have been successfully used with Ansible v2.8.4.
 Occassionally, changes in Ansible result in regression errors.
-Using a Python virtual environment, and explicitly installing a specific version of the Ansible package with ``python -m pip`` can work around such breaking changes.
+Using a Python virtual environment, and explicitly installing a specific version of the Ansible package with ``python -m pip`` can be helpful in working around such breaking changes.

 ..